Belfast: Industrial expansion, sectarian division

-While other Irish towns experienced a loss of manufacturing, from the 1820s Belfast underwent rapid industrial expansion.
+While other Irish towns experienced a loss of manufacturing, Belfast underwent rapid industrial expansion from the 1820s.
 After a cotton boom and bust, the town emerged as the global leader in the production of linen goods (mill, and finishing, work largely employing women and children), winning the moniker "Linenopolis".
 Shipbuilding led the development of heavier industry.

-By the 1900s, her shipyards were building up to a quarter of the total United Kingdom tonnage, and on the eve of the Great War, in 1914, close one eighth of world production.
+By the 1900s, her shipyards were building up to a quarter of the total United Kingdom tonnage, and on the eve of the First World War, in 1914, close to one eighth of world production.
 This included from the yard of Harland & Wolff the ill-fated RMS Titanic, at the time of her launch in 1911 the largest ship afloat.'
-Other major export industries included textile machinery, rope, tobacco and mineral waters.
+Other major export industries included textile machinery, rope-making, tobacco and mineral waters.

 Industry drew in a new Catholic population settling largely in the west of the town—refugees from a rural poverty intensified by Belfast's mechanisation of spinning and weaving and, in the 1840s, by famine.
 The plentiful supply of cheap labour helped attract English and Scottish capital to Belfast, but it was also a cause of insecurity.
 Protestant workers organised and dominated the apprenticed trades and gave a new lease of life to the once largely rural Orange Order.
-Sectarian tensions, which frequently broke out in riots and workplace expulsions, were also driven by the "constitutional question": the prospect of a restored Irish parliament in which Protestants (and northern industry) feared being a minority interest.
+Sectarian tensions, which frequently broke out in riots and workplace expulsions, were also driven by the "constitutional question"; the prospect of a restored Irish parliament in which Protestants (and northern industry) feared being a minority interest.

 On 28 September 1912, unionists massed at Belfast's City Hall to sign the Ulster Covenant, pledging to use "all means which may be found necessary to defeat the present conspiracy to set up a Home Rule Parliament in Ireland".
-This was followed by the drilling and eventual arming of a 100,000-strong Ulster Volunteer Force (UVF).
-The immediate crisis was averted by the onset of the Great War.
-The UVF formed the 36th (Ulster) Division whose sacrifices in the Battle of the Somme continue to be commemorated in the city by unionist and loyalist organisations.
+This was followed, in a prelude to partition, by the drilling and eventual arming of a 100,000-strong Ulster Volunteer Force (UVF).
+The immediate crisis was averted by the onset of World War I. The UVF formed the 36th (Ulster) Division whose sacrifices in the Battle of the Somme continue to be commemorated in the city by unionist and loyalist organisations.